It could be reasonable to assume that applications

 }

-if ( pEnableRestartFlag ) *pEnableRestartFlag = 1;
+pEnableRestartFlag ) *pEnableRestartFlag =

-return pEnableRestartFlag;
+return

 }